Short Bio

 My academic background is physics and astrophysics.
 I studied to degree level and still find these subjects fascinating.

-In my first job, as a scientist, I ended up focussing on IT and my subsequent jobd have been IT proper.
-Starting as a programmer, I dabbled as a Project Manager but settled on architecture and design.
+In my first job, as a scientist, I ended up focussing on IT and my subsequent jobs were in IT proper.
+Starting as a programmer, I dabbled as a Project Manager but settled on technical architecture and design.
 I have worked for banks in both London and New York City.
 In the few years leading up to the stroke, I took a career break.
 I was very active, my first love was bicycles and I became a mechanic.

 Stroke:

-In February/March 2016, I was in hospital for five weeks.
-I was unimpressed by the standard of the care I received, and this experience has flavoured my writing.
-Up to that point, I never made use of the NHS.
+In February/March 2016, I was in hospital for five weeks following a stroke.
+I was unimpressed by the standard of the care I received, and this experience has flavoured my writing and my dissatisfaction with the NHS.

 I was left with a damaged left side.
-I left hospital in a chair and have learned to walk again.
-Long-term, my hand and foot are immobile, everything else on that side is weaker.
+I left hospital in a wheelchair and have learned to walk again.
+Long-term, my hand and foot are paralysed, everything else on that side is weaker.

 The damage to my hand means that I no longer write, don’t drive, and this blog, which started off as a recovery journal, is typed one-handed.